Mater Amabilis™

 Recommended Resources:

-The Harp and Laurel Wreath by Laura Berquist
+The Harp and Laurel Wreath, Berquist [Amaz][Publisher]

 Shakespeare quotations suitable for copywork.

-(b) Composition (Daily)
+(b) Composition (daily)

 Regular written narrations from books set for history, religion, geography, literature and science.